-Gains and losses from foreign currency transactions, as well as derivative instruments, were included in our unaudited consolidated statements of operations in the amounts of \$1 million gain and less than \$1 million loss, for the fiscal quarter and two fiscal quarters ended April 29, 2012, compared to \$1 million gain each, for the fiscal quarter and two fiscal quarters ended May 1, 2011, respectively.
+We enter into foreign exchange forward contracts to hedge a portion of our exposures to changes in currency exchange rates as a result of our global operating and financing activities.
+Gains and losses from foreign currency transactions, as well as derivative instruments, were included in our unaudited condensed consolidated statements of operations in the amounts of a \$0 million loss and a \$1 million loss for the fiscal quarter and two fiscal quarters ended May 5, 2013, respectively, compared to a \$1 million gain and a \$1 million loss for the fiscal quarter and two fiscal quarters ended April 29, 2012, respectively.